Japan's ruling coalition makes strong election showing after Abe killing | Politics

 Japan's ruling coalition makes strong election showing after Abe killing

-Japan's conservative coalition government was set to increase its majority in the upper house of parliament in an election on Sunday, two days after the assassination of former Prime Minister Shinzo Abe, a dominant politician and power broker.
-Abe, Japan's longest-serving modern leader, was gunned down on Friday during a speech in support of a local candidate in the western city of Nara, a killing the political establishment condemned as an attack on democracy itself.
+Japan's conservative coalition government was projected to increase its majority in the upper house of parliament in an election on Sunday, two days after the assassination of dominant politician and power broker Shinzo Abe.
+Japan's longest-serving modern leader was gunned down on Friday during a speech supporting a candidate in the western city of Nara, a killing the political establishment condemned as an attack on democracy itself.

-"But we continued our campaign in the belief that we must not cave into terrorism or fear it - we must overcome it," he said.
-The LDP was projected to win 59 to 69 of the upper house seats contested, according the exit poll, up from the 55 it held previously.
-Reaching 69 seats would give the LDP a majority on its own, a threshold considered a stretch before Abe's killing.

-Official results are expected on Monday.
 Elections for parliament's less powerful upper house are typically a referendum on the sitting government.
 Change of government was not at stake, as that is determined by the lower house.

-ABE TRIBUTE The strong showing at the polls could help Kishida, an Abe protege, consolidate his rule, giving the former banker from Hiroshima a chance to carry out his goal of boosting military spending.
-It might allow him to revise Japan's pacifist constitution, a dream Abe never achieved.
+But the strong showing could help Kishida consolidate his rule, giving the former banker from Hiroshima a chance to achieve his goal of boosting military spending at a time of tension with neighbours China, Russia and North Korea.

+The party held a moment of silence for Abe at its Tokyo headquarters as members waited for results to come in.
+Final results are due on Monday.
+The LDP was projected to win as many as 69 seats, according to the exit poll, which would give it a majority even without Komeito.

+Its gains might allow Kishida to revise Japan's pacifist constitution, a dream Abe never achieved.
+Parties open to revising the pacifist constitution were projected to maintain their two-thirds majority in the upper house.
+Most voters favour greater military strength, opinion polls show.

 Nara police said on Sunday they had seized a motorcycle and a vehicle belonging to the murder suspect, 41-year-old Tetsuya Yamagami.
 From the vehicle, police retrieved trays wrapped in aluminium foil that the suspect said he had used for drying gunpowder, and wooden boards with holes that he said he had used for test-firing his weapon, police said.